cysouw/graphicalgrammar/text/german.md

 ### Wollmann (1935) *Deutsche Sprachkunde* {#sec:wollmann1935}

 Franz Wollmann (1871-1961) was director of the teacher's seminary in Krems and later in Vienna (Austria).^[Basic biographical information is available on Wikipedia at <https://de.wikipedia.org/wiki/Franz_Wollmann>, accessed 11 February 2025.
 The list of publications on Wikipedia does not correspond to entries in various library catalogues that I checked.]
-He wrote various textbooks with *Sprachübungen* 'language exercises' for teaching German.
-These have appeared in many editions and are in need of a more detailed investigation.
-In 1935, towards the end of his active career, he wrote the *Deutsche Sprachkunde auf sprachgeschichtlicher Grundlage*, which appears in various edition at least up to a seventh edition in 1963.
-It is cited here from the third edition [@wollmann1946].
+He co-authored various textbooks with *Sprachübungen* 'language exercises' for teaching German.
+These were initiated by Bernhard Merth (1864-1922).
+There are many different editions with numerous different booklets for different grades in this series [an early example without graphical grammar is @merth1909].
+The many editions are in need of a more detailed investigation.

+In 1935, towards the end of his active career, Wollmann wrote the *Deutsche Sprachkunde auf sprachgeschichtlicher Grundlage*, which appears in various edition at least up to a seventh edition in 1963.

 ::: ex
 Die gute Mutter bringt dem noch im Bett liegenden kranken Kinde heißen Tee gegen den bößen Husten.
 :::

 ::: {.im #wollmann1946_15}
-[@wollmann1946: 15]
+[@wollmann1935: 15]
 :::

 ### Heemstra (1947) *Grundrisz der deutsch-niederländischen Satzlehre* #{#sec:heemstra1947}